-Oklahoma is no stranger to SEC match-=ups in bowl games, as they're 2-3.
+Oklahoma is no stranger to SEC opponents in bowl games, and the Sooners are 2-3 in those matchups.

-This will be the first time these two programs have played each other and the second time both teams have played in a Rose Bowl.
+This year's Rose Bowl marks the first time these two programs have played each other and the second time both teams have played in a Rose Bowl.

 Mayfield versus the Bulldogs’ defense will be the difference-maker as to which team wins and makes its long-awaited trip to downtown Atlanta for the national championship game on Jan.
 8.